How to keep your NYC apartment cool: In-window, through-wall, split unit, and other types of air conditioners

 Consider where you install the unit.
 If you are mounting an air conditioner near the corner of a room, look for a unit that can send the airflow in the right direction.

-This 8,000 BTU unit is Amazon’s number one new release.
-According to Wirecutter, initial test results indicate that it may be one of 2020’s best picks.
-It’s U-shape allows the compressor to be outside so your window blocks the noise, outputting as low as 42 dBA (the measure of the intensity of sound), according to the manufacturer.
-It’s EER is 15 and it’s Energy Star’s most-efficient air conditioner this year.
-It’s wifi-enabled, so you can control it from your Alexa, Google Assistant, and iOS and Android devices.
+This 8,000 BTU unit is Wirecutter’s pick for the best air conditioner and is an Amazon’s Choice based on high reviews.
+Its U-shape allows the compressor to be outside so your window blocks the noise, outputting as low as 42 dBA (the measure of the intensity of sound), according to the manufacturer.
+It’s Energy Star certified and wifi compatible, so you can control it from your Alexa, Google Assistant, and iOS and Android devices.

-This 10,000 BTU unit is Amazon’s best-seller for its size with four and a half stars based on 187 customer reviews.
-It cools a room of up to 450 square feet and has three fan speeds.
-It’s Energy Star certified and has an energy saver mode.
-It comes with a remote control and mounting kit.
+This 10,000 BTU unit has a four-and-a-half star rating with 581 reviews on Lowes.com.
+It cools a room of up to 450 square feet and has three fan speeds and programmable time.
+It’s also Energy Star certified and has an energy saver mode.
+It comes with a remote control.

 Similar to window ACs, these units are set into an opening cut into the exterior wall, usually beneath a window, and sit in a sleeve (metal or plastic) that holds them in place.

 They function like window ACs in that they are designed to cool individual rooms, but that doesn’t mean you can go ahead and buy a window AC to place through your wall.
-According to Wirecutter, the vents on a typical window unit aren’t positioned to breathe properly in a standard wall sleeve, and will burn out its compressor sooner than it should.
+According to Wirecutter, the vents on a typical window unit aren’t positioned to breathe properly in a standard wall sleeve, and will burn out the compressor.
 Also, unless your building already permits through-wall units, good luck trying to convince them to make an exception for you.

 When looking for a through-the-wall AC, the same guidelines apply as window ACs for determining what you need.
 One exception: With window units, you need to measure the width of your window before making a purchase; wall units require you to also measure the dimensions of the sleeve in which the air conditioner will sit.
 Read here for more on through-the-wall units.